rath38/node.js-homework/README.md

 # node.js-homework

 For this homework I made liri or language interpretation and recongnition interface.
-Its a command line base program that runs commands given to it in a terminal.It was made from javascript and node.js.
+It's a command line based program that runs commands given to it in a terminal.
+It was made in javascript and node.js.

 ## Prerequisites